 Cows produce 150 billion gallons of methane per day (Ross, 2013 – Ross, Phillip.
 “Cow Farts Have ‘Larger Greenhouse Gas Impact’ Than Previously Thought; Methane Pushes Climate Change”.
 International Business Times.
 26 November 2013 )

 Reducing methane emissions would create tangible benefits almost immediately (Industry leaders, including energy companies, 2014 – Industry Leaders, including Energy Companies, Forge Partnerships to Advance Climate Solutions and Reduce Short-Lived Climate Pollutants”.
 Climate Summit 2014.)

-Is fish climate friendly?
-Conventional fishing has consequences for the environment, your health and the animal welfare of fish.
-There is an overconsumption of antibiotics in conventionally farmed fish, which can pollute the aquatic environment and make bacteria antibiotic resistant.
+Is fish climate-friendly?
+Conventional fishing has consequences for the environment, your health, and the animal welfare of fish.
+There is overconsumption of antibiotics in conventionally farmed fish, which can pollute the aquatic environment and make bacteria antibiotic-resistant.
 There may also be pesticide residues in the fish’s feed.

 Climate friendly certification

 The fairtrade label shows us as consumers that the farmers receive a fair price for their products.
 In addition, it also ensures that the product is produced under proper conditions that take into account both people and the environment.